Muse (band): Musical style

 Described as a band that fuse alternative rock, progressive rock, space rock, hard rock, art rock, electronic rock, progressive metal, indie rock and pop, Muse also mix sounds from genres such as electronica and R&B, with forms such as classical music and rock opera.
 In 2002, Bellamy described Muse as a "trashy three-piece".
 He said supporting the Red Hot Chili Peppers on their 1999 Californication tour inspired Muse to become less reserved and "up their game" in their performances.
 Bellamy said Lady Gaga was an influence on Muse's showmanship and stage costumes, "crossing that line between what is fantasy and what is reality".

 Early in their career, Muse were often likened to Radiohead.
 Spin wrote that Bellamy's voice "often slips into high, mournful tones" similar to the Radiohead singer, Thom Yorke.
 John Leckie, who produced Muse's first two albums and also produced Radiohead's second album, The Bends (1995), dismissed the comparisons, saying: "In the late 90s, any British band that sang passionately and played guitar was going to get compared to Radiohead."
 He said he chose to produce Muse after The Bends because he "intentionally looked for something different".
 Asked in 2009, Bellamy said he did not hear the similarity, saying Muse were "past [the comparisons] in most places".
 Reviewing their fourth album, Black Holes and Revelations (2006), Spin, Stylus Magazine and Observer Music Monthly wrote that Muse had transcended comparisons to Radiohead.
+In 2026, the Guardian critic Alexis Petridis wrote that Muse "pulled away from a deluge of post-OK Computer artists by the simple expedient of dialling everything up to 11.
+As their sound became bombastic and melodramatic, the lyrics dealt not in Radiohead-esque existential grumbling but irrational conspiracy theories, luridly drawn dystopias and apocalypticism."

 In 2006, Pitchfork described Muse's music as "firmly ol' skool at heart: proggy hard rock that forgoes any pretensions to restraint ... their songs use full-stacked guitars and thunderous drums to evoke God's footsteps".
 AllMusic described their sound as a "fusion of progressive rock, glam, electronica, and Radiohead-influenced experimentation".
 On Muse's association with progressive rock, Howard said: "I associate [progressive rock] with 10-minute guitar solos, but I guess we kind of come into the category.
 A lot of bands are quite ambitious with their music, mixing lots of different styles – and when I see that I think it's great."